RGEsteves/learning_design_patterns/README.md

 ## Builder Pattern (creational)
 Builder pattern builds a complex object using simple objects and using a step by step approach.
 A Builder class builds the final object step by step.
 This builder is independent of other objects.

+## Prototype Pattern (creational)
+Prototype pattern refers to creating duplicate object while keeping performance in mind.
+This pattern involves implementing a prototype interface which tells to create a clone of the current object.
+This pattern is used when creation of object directly is costly.
+For example, an object is to be created after a costly database operation.
+We can cache the object, returns its clone on next request and update the database as and when needed thus reducing database calls.